Broholm

 FCI Group: Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs

 The Broholmer is a very rare Danish dog breed.
-He is especially noticeable for his enormous body size.
-The dog breed is recognized by the FCI and assigned to group 2 (Molossians, Swiss Mountain Dogs).
-The gentle giants enchant with their calm and serene nature and their lovable nature.
-It is the Broholmer is an extremely old dog breed, which is now only a few.
+It is particularly notable for its enormous size.
+The breed is recognized by the FCI and assigned to Group 2 (Molosser, Swiss Mountain and Cattle Dogs).
+These gentle giants impress with their calm, relaxed nature and their lovable character.
+The Broholmer is a very old dog breed, of which there are only a few left today.

 Artboard 26